temochka/macos-automation/README.md

 ### Jump to relevant link

 Type `nowl` into Alfred to get a list of links mentioned in current and upcoming events’ descriptions.
-Useful for quickly joining Zoom calls or jumping to time-blocked OmniFocus tasks.
+Useful for quickly joining Zoom calls.

 <img src="assets/screenshots/nowl.png" alt="Jump to event screenshot" width="600">